riebl/artery/extern/vanetza/README.md

 Vanetza ships with a simple demo application called *socktap*.
 You can enable the build process for this application by the *BUILD_SOCKTAP* CMake option.
 See [tools/socktap](tools/socktap/README.md) for details.
+If *socktap* is going to be built [gpsd](http://catb.org/gpsd) is required in addition to aforementioned prerequisites.

 # Integrating Vanetza